Area: 196,170 m²

 Before Dirk Strümpfler took up his new position with Volkswagen Motor Polska, he had been Head of Toolmaking with Volkswagen Group Components.
 Under his leadership, the Toolmaking Department successfully implemented a large number of projects and became one of the innovation drivers in the Components division.

 Since 2012, all the electric power required by the plant has been generated by local hydroelectric power plants.
 Thanks to the use of energy from renewable sources and waste heat recovery, the Volkswagen Motor Polska plant is almost a carbon-neutral plant.
-In 2017, the plant met all the environmental targets set within the framework of "Think Blue.
-Factory.".
+In 2018, the plant met all the environmental targets set within the framework of “Think Blue.
+Factory.”

-In 2019, the Volkswagen Motor Polska plant in Polkowice is already to start production of the latest generation of diesel engines (MDB evo) and main components for these engines (including crankshafts, connecting rods, crankcases and cylinder heads).
+In calendar week 34/2019, the Volkswagen Motor Polska, the plant in Lower-Silesian Poland is already to start production of latest diesel engine genration and its main components (crancshaft, cylinder block and cylinder head) in MDB Evo technology.

 For this purpose, production lines have been thoroughly rebuilt in last year and brought to the newest state, to keep producing the highest quality engines and achieve the intended performance goals.